 Graduates of CAAHEP-accredited medical assisting programs may be eligible to sit for the American Association of Medical Assistants’ Certification Examination to become Certified Medical Assistants.
 Employment opportunities include physicians’ offices, health maintenance organizations, health departments, and hospitals.

-Admissions Requirements: must be completed prior to program deadline (Step 1 of Admission and Selection Rubric):
+Admissions criteria to be completed prior to program deadline (Step 1 of Admission and Selection Rubric):

 - Official high school transcript or GED